RikaIljina/PortfolioProject2/README.md

 The target audience for the game are English-speaking teenagers and adults who enjoy trivia games and want to play against a local human opponent.

-#### First-time visitors
+The goal is to engage two people in a fun quiz game for an unspecified amount of time and encourage them to come back for even more questions to ruminate on and more new facts to learn.

-First-time visitors are greeted by a welcome screen which contains a short game description - a "How-to-play" - as well as two clearly marked input fields for the player names.
+#### User stories

-#### Returning visitors
+As a website visitor, I want to be able to

-Returning visitors can immediately enter their names on page load without having to re-read the game description.
+- quickly understand what the website is about

-### Site goal
+- understand how to start the game

-The site goal is to engage two people in a fun quiz game for an unspecified amount of time and encourage them to come back for even more questions to ruminate on and more new facts to learn.
+- easily understand the game loop

 ## Design